bitfieldaudio/OTTO/README.md

  - [ ] Sampler - This is the big one!
  - [ ] Modulation - LFO mainly
 And from there its just modules, modules, modules

+# Installation
+The bellow details are outdated, take a look at `.travis.yml` to see a way to install it.
+I will update these instructions soon™

 # Docker
 The recommended way to run and develop for the TOP-1 is using the docker image.
 It includes all the required tools and dependencies, and should work out of the box on any linux machine.